 - Once your account is created you can check your child’s vaccination & immunization records.

 You should be aware of the exact date of each vaccine in order not to be late for any vaccination.
 It is important to understand the importance of timely vaccinations to protect your child from life-threatening diseases.

-The green card for vaccinations of children has been laid off and the Primary Health Care Corporation has issued an improved booklet that includes all the information related to child health.
+The green card for children’s vaccinations has been laid off, and the Primary Health Care Corporation has issued an improved booklet that includes all the information related to child health.
 This booklet is available in all health centres, and customers can get it from the health centre where they are registered.

-If you need immunization certificate for school/college admission, you can get them at the Communicable Disease Control and Vaccine Surveillance Section counters, on the ground floor of the MoPH building.
+If you need an immunization certificate for school/college admission, you can get them at the Communicable Disease Control, and Vaccine Surveillance Section counters on the ground floor of the MoPH building.

 Qatar has made it mandatory for students seeking school admission to undergo a medical examination at Government Health Center and submit a Fit To Join School certificate.